saltemose/homeroom/README.md

 ### Coding Highlights

+**Class Models** store users (teachers and students) and class discussions topics.

+Depending on which class is selected, the proper class discussion topics are displayed.
+Within each topic is a series of messages.
+These messags are stored with foreign keys that connect them to their topics, and are sorted by time.
+When a topic is selected, messages are retreived using an API and displayed in order.
+Users can add messages and participate in the conversation.

 **Direct Messages** are stored with two particpant keys and values, first sorted by ID and saved as ParticipantA and ParticipantB to make all requests consistent.
-They are retreived from a 'GET' request that uses the current user as well as the other selected direct message participant (student or teacher):
+They are retreived from a 'GET' request that uses the current user as well as the other selected direct message participant (student or teacher), and displayed in order of the time created.

 ```javascript
 router.get('/', (req, res) => {